rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

     images: list[str]
 ```

-You can project your response onto the JSON with `Product(**response.json())` and get a rich
+You can project your response onto the data class with `Product(**response.json())` and get
-object that also validates the incoming values.
+a rich object that also validates the incoming values.
 This will also work the same way with
 partially defined classes:

 ```python